Everyday I see lots of great information on Twitter shared by some really amazing people, accounts and agencies.

 Here is another example of how it is often seen…

 I’m not responding to@TheIACP.
 I am providing an opinion statement, or information.
 Either way, by starting the Tweet with the Twitter ID, the only people who will see this Tweet are those that follow me AND The IACP.
-Let’s say there 100 followers between both account and out of those 100, 10 follow both The IACP and me…that means the potential audience to see that Tweet is 10, or in this case 10% of what it could be.
+Let’s say there 100 followers between both accounts and out of those 100, 10 follow both The IACP and me…that means the potential audience to see that Tweet is 10, or in this case 10% of what it could be.

 Expanding Your Audience